common name: redbanded thrips

 Figure 5.
 Pupae of redbanded thrips, Selenothrips rubrocinctus (Giard).
 Photograph by Lyle J. Buss, University of Florida.

 Eggs are inserted into the lower leaf surface and covered with a drop of fluid, which dries to form a black, disc-like cover (Astridge and Fay 2005).
 Females lay up to 50 eggs and live for up to one month.
 The eggs hatch within four days (Chin and Brown 2008).
-The life cycle is completed in Florida in about three weeks, and there are several generations a year.
+In Florida, the life cycle is completed in about three weeks, and there are several generations a year.

 The redbanded thrips is a pest of many plants.
 The locality and its flora usually determine the more prevalent hosts.
 In the West Indies, it has been a serious pest of cacao and mango.
 The species of tropical fruit trees, ornamentals and shade trees that it attacks are too numerous to list.
 The favorite tropical fruit hosts in Florida are mango and avocado.
 It has also been a problem in sweetgum trees in central Florida.

 The larvae and adults feed on the foliage and the fruit by piercing the epidermis with their mouthparts.
-Redbanded thrips prefer young foliage and their feeding and causes leaf silvering, leaf distortion, and leaf drop.
-The thrips destroys the cells on which it feeds, causes some leaf distortion, injury to the fruit, and leaves unsightly dark colored droplets or blotches of excrement on the leaf surface.
+Redbanded thrips prefer young foliage and their feeding causes leaf silvering, distortion, leaf drop.
+The thrips destroys the cells on which it feeds, causes injury to the fruit, and leaves unsightly dark colored droplets or blotches of excrement on the leaf surface.
 A more serious injury is leaf drop, which may denude trees.
 Honeydew excretory products from red-banded thrips and other insect infestations fall to leaves, fruits or objects beneath, giving rise to the objectionable fruit-degrading, black sooty mold.

 Figure 6.
 Typical thrips damage.
 Photograph by James L. Castner, University of Florida.